eserie/wax-ml/README.md

 transformations or "programs" in a functional programming approach.

-## Why to use WAX?
+## Why to use WAX-ML?

-If you already deal with time series and are a pandas or xarray user, but you want to use the impressive tools of the JAX ecosystem, then WAX might be the right tool for you, as it implements xarray and pandas accessors to apply JAX functions.
+If you already deal with time series and are a pandas or xarray user, but you want to use the impressive tools of the JAX ecosystem, then WAX-ML might be the right tool for you, as it implements xarray and pandas accessors to apply JAX functions.

-If you are already a fan and/or user of JAX, you may be interested in adding WAX to your toolbox to address time series problems.
+If you are already a fan and/or user of JAX, you may be interested in adding WAX-ML to your toolbox to address time series problems.

 ## Design

-WAX is research oriented library.
+WAX-ML is research oriented library.
 It relies on [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) and [Haiku](https://github.com/deepmind/dm-haiku) functional programing paradigm to ease the development of research ideas.

-WAX is a bit like [Flux](https://fluxml.ai/Flux.jl/stable/) in [Julia](https://julialang.org/) programming language.
+WAX-ML is a bit like [Flux](https://fluxml.ai/Flux.jl/stable/) in [Julia](https://julialang.org/) programming language.

-WAX is not a framework but either a set of tools which aim to complement [JAX Ecosystem](https://moocaholic.medium.com/jax-a13e83f49897).
+WAX-ML is not a framework but either a set of tools which aim to complement [JAX Ecosystem](https://moocaholic.medium.com/jax-a13e83f49897).

 # Contents